Today's Headlines

 Source: Hockey Hall of Fame

-Scott is the managing editor for Hooked on Hockey Magazine, which is perfect since he spends an unnecessary amount of time nitpicking and making sure everything is perfect, and also loves hockey and writing.
+Scott is the former managing editor at Hooked on Hockey Magazine.
+He loves hockey, writing, and writing about hockey.
 He graduated from Roger Williams University in 2011 with a useless degree in Media Communications (concentrating in Journalism).
 Being a New York Rangers fan (and NY Giants and Mets fan) living in Boston is very uncomfortable for him, and it'll be awkward trying to celebrate a Rangers Cup win in the streets when they inevitably win sometime in the next 100 years.
 He also likes long walks on the beach.